 Custom crafted orthotics to suit your lifestyle.

-SInce each orthotic is custom crafted for you, your footwear, and your lifestyle, the materials and look of the orthotic will vary but here are some examples of orthotics made in our laboratory in Ottawa.
+SInce each orthotic is custom crafted for you, your footwear, and your lifestyle, the materials and look of the orthotic will vary but here are some examples of orthotics made in our laboratory.

 The Fine Print:

 Why are our fees less than others?
-Because we do everything in house at our Merivale Road location.
-Ask for a tour.
+Because we do everything in house.

 Sore feet are usually the reason people start to consider custom orthotics if they've never had them before.
 Perhaps you've been pain free all your life and now you have a stabbing pain in your heel.
-Although you are welcome to visit out store at any time for a no fee consultation, your first stop should be your family doctor to diagnose a medical condition that could be causing the pain.
+Although you are welcome to call us for a no fee consultation, your first stop should be your family doctor to diagnose a medical condition that could be causing the pain.
 If your doctor feels a custom made orthotic would benefit you, they will write a general prescription to that effect and we take over in assessing and treating your condition.
 If you have an insurance plan, you will almost always require a prescription from a medical doctor stating a diagnosis and the prescribed treatment.
 Note that as a pedorthist we cannot issue a prescription.

 If you arrive at our clinic with a doctor's prescription, our role is much like a pharmacists in that we must follow the prescribed treatment be it a heel cushion, shoes, arch supports or custom orthotics.
 If a custom orthotic is prescribed, our role is to assess your feet and gait to construct the orthotic accordingly.
 Most insurance companies require a report detailing our findings of your biomechanics and gait plus any foot conditions or health issues related to the orthotics.
 Since examining your footwear is part of this assessment, we ask you to bring a pair of shoes typical of the style you prefer with some wear on them.
 We will also be examining your bare feet so please wear stockings easily removed.
 The assessment usually takes about 3/4 of an hour so we prefer you make an appointment to avoid waiting, but walk-ins are welcome.